MarioCadenas/async-dispatcher/README.md

 ## TODO

-- [ ] Make an easy way to update cache, so you can decide when to refetch an action.
 - [ ] Improve documentation
-- [ ] Make error and loading properties to be optional, so user can manage it in the component.
+- [ ] Make error and loading properties to be optional, so user can manage them in the component.